FujoWebDev/AO3.js/notes.md

 * 🟡 Get Categories
   * ✅ Establish Category structure
-  * 🟡 Create test for no categories
+  * ✅ Create test for no categories
-  * 🟡 Create test for one category
+  * ✅ Create test for one category
-  * 🟡 Create test for multiple categories
+  * ✅ Create test for multiple categories
+  * ✅ Create test for multiple fills
   * 🟡 Pass tests

 in Fandom Coders, the idea of returning `null` if there are no warnings was brought up.
 However, I (RabbitPie) am not sure which variable would be considered "no warnings"?
 No Archive Warnings apply?
 "Author chose not to use archive warnings"?